 - Pipe cleaners.
-This one was suggested on several sites but was a complete dud for Lydia.
-I tried to get her to make jewelry and different shapes out of them but she wasn't interested.
+This one was suggested on several sites but was a complete dud for L. I tried to get her to make jewelry and different shapes out of them but she wasn't interested.

 - Snack necklace kit.
 Around the time of her afternoon snack I gave her a bag with a shoelace, chocolate covered pretzels, fruit loops, and fudge striped cookies (they are shaped like 'O's).
 She strung everything together, finished in time for snacks, and munched away happily.
 I gave her this gift on the way down and the way home and she loved it both times

 - Glow sticks.
 This was the best gift of the bunch.
 I waited until the sun was setting to give them to her and she had a blast forming them into halos, bracelets, and whatnot.
 The glow sticks kept her happy for over an hour - I think the darker it got the neater they were so she didn't tire of them too soon.